 The offices are closed, but the help line that supports families with children experiencing learning and/or behaviour problems remains active.
 Call 514 676-7775.

-As lockdown measures are eased Seniors Action Quebec (SAQ) produced a tip sheet to help seniors in this difficult time.
-SAQ also produced a questions sheet for families and caregivers to help them ensure their loved ones are being well-cared for in light of the challenges faced by CHSLDs and seniors’ residences.
+As lockdown measures are eased Seniors Action Quebec (SAQ) produceda questions sheet for families and caregivers to help them ensure their loved ones are being well-cared for in light of the challenges faced by CHSLDs and seniors’ residences.
 See also links to online resources that are both general and of particular interest to Quebec seniors and details of the We’re All In This Together web series to connect with and inspire isolated, English speaking seniors across Quebec during the pandemic.

 Information, resources and activities updated regularly on the website and on Facebook.
 A bilingual Quebec-based social worker is available via telephone and email for people living with Parkinson’s, their care partners and healthcare professionals, call 514-357-4291 ext.
 3411 or toll free 1-800-565-3000 ext.
 3411.